Erik Lundström

 Inject people with passion.

-I'm the Chief Investigator of the EFFECTS (Efficacy of Fluoxetine – a randomised controlled trial in stroke) trial, published in The Lancet Neurology.
+I was the Chief Investigator of the EFFECTS (Efficacy of Fluoxetine – a randomised controlled trial in stroke) trial, published in The Lancet Neurology.
 You're welcome to connect with me on TWITTER and Facebook.

 Current position

-• Consultant Neurology at Uppsala University Hospital and clinical lead for the stroke unit.
+• Consultant in Neurology at Uppsala University Hospital and clinical lead for the stroke unit.
 Ongoing (since April 2018).

 • Senior lecturer of Neurology at Department of Neuroscience, Uppsala University.
 Ongoing (since July 2018).

 • Chief Investigator of EFFECTS, the largest randomised controlled stroke study in Sweden.
+Although we reported the main results in Lancet Neurology Aug 2020, we continue to publish important results.

 Medical degrees